San Diego International Airport: Origins

 The airport was the first federally certified airfield to serve all aircraft types, including seaplanes.
 The original terminal was on the northeast side of the field, on Pacific Highway.
 The airport was also a testing facility for several early US sailplane designs, notably those by William Hawley Bowlus (superintendent of construction on the Spirit of St. Louis) who also operated the Bowlus Glider School at Lindbergh Field from 1929 to 1930.
 The airport was also the site of a national and world record for women's altitude established in 1930 by Ruth Alexander.
 The airport was also the site of the first transcontinental glider tow by Capt.
 Frank Hawks departing Lindbergh Field on March 30, 1930, and ending in Van Cortland Park in New York City on April 6, 1930.
 On June 1, 1930, a regular San Diego–Los Angeles airmail route started.
 The airport gained international airport status in 1934.
 In April 1937, United States Coast Guard Air Base was commissioned next to the airfield.
 The Coast Guard's fixed-wing aircraft used Lindbergh Field until the mid-1990s when their fixed-wing aircraft were assigned elsewhere.

 A major defense contractor and contributor to World War II heavy bomber production, Consolidated Aircraft, later known as Convair, had their headquarters on the border of Lindbergh Field, and built many of their military aircraft there.
+Today the rental car building is on some of the former Consolidate Vultee property, with the street appropriately named "Liberator Way".
 Convair used the airport for test and delivery flights from 1935 to 1995.